n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.workflowtrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Workflow trigger
+title: Workflow Trigger node documentation
-description: Documentation for the Workflow trigger node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the Workflow Trigger node in n8n.
+Follow technical documentation to integrate Workflow Trigger node into your workflows.
 contentType: integration
 priority: high
 ---

-# Workflow trigger
+# Workflow Trigger node

-The Workflow trigger node gets triggered when a workflow is updated or activated.
+The Workflow Trigger node gets triggered when a workflow is updated or activated.

 /// note | Keep in mind
-If you want to use the Workflow trigger node for a workflow, add the node to the workflow.
+If you want to use the Workflow Trigger node for a workflow, add the node to the workflow.
 You don't have to create a separate workflow.
 ///

-The Workflow trigger node gets triggered for the workflow that it gets added to.
-You can use the Workflow trigger node to trigger a workflow to notify the state of the workflow.
+The Workflow Trigger node gets triggered for the workflow that it gets added to.
+You can use the Workflow Trigger node to trigger a workflow to notify the state of the workflow.

 ## Node parameters